vjaunet/fortran_lib/README.md

 News :
 ------
-Since Intel stopped there non-commercial license, the librairy is ported to the GNU fortran compiler gfortran.
+Since Intel stopped there non-commercial license, the library is ported to the GNU FORTRAN compiler gfortran.
-The intel compiler should still be supproted.
+The Intel compiler should still be supported.
 The library compiles with gfortran from Homebrew gcc 6.1.0_1.
 GCC 7.x not yet tested

 Installation :